 Don’t worry about buying it – borrow it, instead!

 Most people are kind and will lend you what you need (granted you take care of it and they’re not needing to use it themselves!).

 Although borrowing something means you are getting it for free, I would always advise spending a few quid on a box of chocolates or a nice bottle of vino in return, to thank the person for their help.

-Tip 6: Shop secondhand for what you need
+6. Shop secondhand for what you need

 If there is something in particular you do need for your travels, chances are, someone else is trying to get rid of the exact same thing.